 Buying a Japanese car is considered by some a guarantee of reliability, so the Honda HR-V has a strong reputation to live up to.
-But while the Civic and CR-V are built in Swindon in the UK, the HR-V is produced in a factory in Mexico alongside the Jazz supermini.
+But while the Civic and CR-V are built in Swindon in the UK, the HR-V is produced in a factory in Mexico.

-Tyre pressure warning, emergency brake assist, front side airbags, curtain airbags and two Isofix points in the back seats are also included in the safety kit list.
+A tyre pressure warning, emergency brake assist, front side airbags, curtain airbags and two Isofix points in the back seats are also included in the list of safety kit.

-All Hondas come with a three-year/90,000-mile warranty, which means any parts that fail due to manufacturing defects will be repaired or replaced free of charge.
-In addition, the exhaust gets five years of cover against corrosion, while surface corrosion is covered for three years, structural corrosion for 12 years and chassis corrosion for 10 years.
+All Hondas come with a three-year warranty, which means any parts that fail due to manufacturing defects will be repaired or replaced free of charge.
+In addition, the exhaust gets 5 years of cover against corrosion, while surface corrosion is covered for 3 years, structural corrosion for 12 years and chassis corrosion for 10 years.
 Honda also offers an extended guarantee to buyers when the standard warranty expires.